 Admire Lindau's Harbor

-Across from Neuer Leuchtturm is the iconic Bayerische Löwe (Bavarian Lion).
-The lion is the symbol for the region of Bavaria and this one is carved from Kehlheim sandstone and weighs in at 50 tons.
-It presides over the harbor on a pedestal with the Roman numerals MDCCCLVI marking the date it was erected, 1856.
+Across from Neuer Leuchtturm is the iconic Bayerische Löwe (Bavarian Lion), the symbol for the region of Bavaria—a 50-ton statue carved from sandstone.
+It presides over the harbor on a pedestal with the Roman numerals MDCCCLVI marking the date it was erected: 1856.

 Wander Lindau's Charming Altstadt

 Stop at the tourist office just off the harbor before heading into the altstadt (historic town center); use their free maps to navigate the cobblestone streets and medieval half-timbered houses, or just allow yourself to wander.

 Maximilianstrasse is the main, pedestrian-only promenade.
 There are family-run shops, quaint cafes, and restaurants, as well as row after row of beautiful homes.
 Admire the decorative gables and ceiling paintings that tell stories of the town.
 Enjoy a walk through the Alten Markt (old market).

 The 15th-century Altes Rathaus(Old Town Hall) is also off this street.
 Decorated with frescoes of cherubs, this is the city's most important building.
 Continue along the south side for more paintings and a historic sundial, as well as the Library of the Ehemals Reichsstädtische Bibliothek (Former Imperial Free City).
 It holds over 13,000 historical books, including some very early printed documents and an example of the first complete German translation of the Bible by Martin Luther.